Monash University awarded more than $8 million to support family violence survivors back into work

 “Victoria has progressed a world-leading family violence reform agenda over the last five years - this program of work will further establish Victoria as a leader in addressing risks to women’s safety and inequality.”

-This funding will create 24 Graduate Certificate of Family Violence Prevention scholarships for people with lived experience, PhD and post doctoral research scholarships, and research associate and professional roles.
+This funding will create 24 Graduate Certificate of Family Violence Prevention scholarships for people with lived experience, PhD and post doctoral research scholarships, research associate and professional roles.

 The funding will also support the refurbishment of the Menzies Building at Monash’s Clayton campus to create dedicated facilities for family violence and gender equality researchers and industry leaders.